hodanesthtmcvns-stack/jk/docs/ePAC-Help.md

 * **Logic:** Vanilla JavaScript for data handling and UI interactions.
 * **PDF Engine:** `jsPDF v2.4.0` (included via CDN).
 * **Offline Capability:** The tool is designed to run locally in any modern web browser without requiring a backend server.

----

-### **Legal & Safety**
-* **Data Privacy:** This tool does not store patient data on a server.
-All data processing happens locally in the browser.
-* **Disclaimer:** This is a documentation support tool.
-Clinical judgment and final anesthesia plans remain the sole responsibility of the attending anesthesiologist.
-* **Open Source:** This project is open for modification and distribution under the **GNU GPL v4** license.

----

-© 2024 Prof. Jyotirmay Kirtania.
-MPMMCC & HBCH, Varanasi.